neilotoole/sq/README.md

 > **Note:** If you want to copy a table inside the same (database) source, use `sq tbl copy` instead, which uses the database's native table copy functionality.

-For this example, we'll insert an Excel worksheet into our SQLite DB.
+For this example, we'll insert an Excel worksheet into our `@sakila_sl3` SQLite database.
 First, we download the XLSX file, and `sq add` it as a source.

 ```sh
 $ wget https://sq.io/testdata/xl_demo.xlsx